Welcome to St John's

 Taking place every Monday

-Our running club for anyone who enjoys running with others, whatever your ability.
+Our (dog-friendly!) running club for anyone who enjoys running with others, whatever your ability.

 Please contact Debbie McCarthy for more information.